chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_yum_repository_attributes.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 .. note:: The following table contains paraphrased descriptions for quick reference.
-See http://linux.die.net/man/5/yum.conf for complete descriptions of these attributes as they exist from the |yum| command line.
+See http://linux.die.net/man/5/yum.conf for complete descriptions of these properties as they exist from the |yum| command line.

-This resource has the following attributes:
+This resource has the following properties:

 .. list-table::
    :widths: 200 300
    :header-rows: 1

-   * - Attribute
+   * - Property
      - Description
    * - ``baseurl``
      - |path repository|